-Dry Needling is supremely helpful in dealing with acute onset, MSK related conditions, such as Whiplash.
-Within 5 – 10 minutes, you can restore a huge amount of painless ROM.
-What is more, Dry Needling has a role in dealing with triggerpoints*, so you can expect very quick (but short lived) results in longer term conditions.
-In our beginners’ courses, you would explore how to best implement your Dry Needling skills alongside your other modalities for maximum effect.
+What is more, dry needling has a role in dealing with Triggerpoints*, so you can expect very quick (but short lived) results in longer term conditions.
+In our beginners’ courses, you would explore how to best implement your dry needling skills alongside your other modalities for maximum effect.

-f you check out our online resources, a couple of things should smash you in the face like an over-enthusiastic, smooch wielding Grandma.
-First of all, there is LOADS of literature focusing on acupuncture.
-Granted, not all of it is exceptional quality, but there are a number of very high quality studies that support the application of acupuncture for various ailments, primarily within pain.
+f you check out our online resources, a couple of things should be clear.
+First of all, there is an abundance of literature focusing on acupuncture, including a number of high quality studies that support the application of acupuncture for various ailments, primarily centred around the use of acupuncture for pain.

-However, Dry Needling does have a saviour: if we remove the underpinning ideology of acupuncture and Dry Needling, we are left with two very similar interventions – they involve inserting needles.
-And if we take this fundamental similarity, we can allow Dry Needling to Piggyback onto the acupuncture literature, particularly where we look at the immediate physiological effects of needle insertion (such as changes to pro-inflammatory mediators, and blood flow within brain regions that interpret threat perception).
+However, dry needling does have a saviour.
+If we remove the underpinning ideology of acupuncture vs dry needling, we are left with two very similar interventions; both involve inserting needles.
+And if we take this fundamental similarity, we can allow dry needling to Piggyback onto the acupuncture literature, particularly where we look at the immediate physiological effects of needle insertion (such as changes to pro-inflammatory mediators, and blood flow within brain regions that interpret threat perception).

-Broadly speaking, Dry Needling has two methods.
-First, vigorous needling: this is the needling equivalent of Piñata whacking – you bash the living daylights of the Trigger Point, and hold no mercy!
-It is fair to say that the sensation is often described as “intense”……Fantastic for quick acting relief, not so good for longer term goals.
+Broadly speaking, dry needling has two methods.
+First, vigorous needling: this is the needling equivalent of Piñata whacking, attacking Triggerpoint and holding no mercy.
+The sensation is often described as “intense”, which is fantastic for quick acting relief, however not so good for long term goals.

-Second, we have gentle needling: this is the needling equivalent of a silk cloth being drawn gently across the skin.
-Stealth and subtly are the mantra here, it’s application best suited for dealing with longer-term issues.
+Second, gentle needling: this is the needling equivalent of a silk cloth being drawn gently across the skin.
+Stealth and subtly are the mantra here, its application is best suited for dealing with long-term issues.

-Acupuncture conversely, has one main application*, and that is to attain Deqi.
-Deqi is perhaps best described as a sensation that is NOT sharp, scratchy or intensely painful.
-If your client feels like they may vomit on your face, or that they are convinced you have just poured molten lava onto their limb, you’ve gone TOO FAR!
-Common descriptions of Deqi include ache, warm, spreading, heavy and weird.
+Acupuncture conversely, has one main application**, and that is to attain Deqi.
+Deqi is perhaps best described as a sensation that is not sharp, scratchy or intensely painful.
+If your client feels like they may vomi, or that their limbs feel hot, you’ve gone too far.
+Common descriptions of Deqi include aches, warm, spreading, heavy and weird.

-In summary, dry needling is more about the technicians ‘feel’, whereas acupuncture is all about the recipients’ sensation.
+In summary, the main difference between dry needling and acupuncture is that dry needling is more about the technicians ‘feel’, whereas acupuncture is all about the recipients’ sensation.

 **This isn’t entirely true, the many variants of acupuncture would require a lot more description than which is suitable for a blog post!
 But, in the vast majority of cases, Deqi is sought.